TanStack/query/docs/src/pages/guides/initial-query-data.md

 There are many ways to supply initial data for a query to the cache before you need it:

 - Declaratively:
-  - Provide `initialData` to a query to prepopulate the its cache if empty
+  - Provide `initialData` to a query to prepopulate its cache if empty
 - Imperatively:
   - [Prefetch the data using `queryClient.prefetchQuery`](../prefetching)
   - [Manually place the data into the cache using `queryClient.setQueryData`](../prefetching)